Ashton Central Swimming Club

 8.3A final set of accounts should be produced at the end of the club’s financial year which is 31st October.

-8.4A financial meeting will be arranged with the officers of the Committee and the Chief Coach to plan and review the finances for the next year.
+8.4A financial meeting will be arranged with the officers of the Committee, the President and the Head Coach to plan and review the finances for the next year.
 Expected expenditure to be discussed along with any training requirements of the staff and costs to ensure the budget is set alongside the Club Development Plan.

 9.CLUB RESERVES